-The level of controls and checks will depend on the style and scale of catering that you carry out and the risks posed to your guests.
-The following pages provide guidance for registered bed and breakfasts to help you understand these requirements and to monitor food hygiene effectively.
-You need only fill in the parts that are relevant to your business.
+The level of controls and checks will depend on the style and scale of catering that you carry out and the risks posed to the children.
+The following pages provide guidance for registered childminders to help you understand these requirements and to monitor food hygiene effectively.